 Indian Energy Service Center - IESC

-The Indian Energy Service Center (IESC) is a multi-agency collaboration between BIA, BLM, ONRR, and OST whose mission is to expedite Indian oil and gas activities, standardize processes, and provide for multi-disciplinary engagement in support of gaining efficiencies in the management of Indian oil and gas development and activities to better serve Indian beneficiaries and Tribes.
+The Indian Energy Service Center (IESC) is a multi-agency collaboration between BIA, BLM, ONRR, and OST whose mission is to expedite Indian oil and gas activities, standardize processes, and provide for multi-disciplinary engagement in support of gaining efficiencies in the management of all types of Indian Energy, Renewable Energy, and Mineral development and activities to better serve Indian beneficiaries and Tribes.

-Support and streamline Interior's Indian energy development business process employed in the dozens of Interior field offices across the country that manages Indian energy and mineral development activities.
+Support and streamline Interior's Indian energy development business process employed in the dozens of Interior field offices across the country that manages all types of Indian energy, renewable energy, and mineral leasing and development activities.
 These field offices operate under varying interpretations of applicable requirements, input and output complicated program information to numerous other processing offices, and are regularly overwhelmed by surging workloads.
-The Federal offices included in the IESC structure, BIA, BLM, ONRR, and OST, are those that directly manage and process the Federal government’s Indian energy and mineral leasing activities and within which the aforementioned Interior field offices exist.
+The Federal offices included in the IESC structure, BIA, BLM, ONRR, and OST, are those that directly manage and process all types of the Federal government’s Indian energy, renewable energy, and mineral leasing activities and within which the aforementioned Interior field offices exist.

-Streamline business processes to efficiently develop the Indian mineral estate while protecting trust assets by removing barriers to energy and mineral development on Indian lands.
+Streamline business processes to efficiently develop the Indian mineral estate while protecting trust assets by removing barriers to all types of energy, renewable energy, and mineral development on Indian lands.

 "Quality of Life, Stewardship, Accountability, and Beneficiary Focus"